 Welcome back to National Parks & other public lands with T!
 If you are seeing this on Twitter or Facebook, please visit the blog to see all of the photos and read the story by clicking the link.

-Designation: NJ State Forest
+Designation: State Park

-Date of my visit: 9/1/2019
+Date of my visit: April 16, 2019